2. Found in New Jersey

 Read moreBoletus speciosus

 Red cap browns in old age & stains blue.
 Yellow pores & pale yellow cap flesh blue instantly.
 Well-netted stem yellow above & red by base.
-Uncommon.
+Uncommon to rare.